EliottTardieu/JdbThread/README.md

 # JDBC, THE way to Database in Java.
+### Run the source code in IntelliJ

+To run the source code, you want to add a configuration.
+In this configuration, you will run the command "exec:java" via maven.
+You also should add a maven goal to "run before launch" with argument
+"install" so it will compile your source code before running it.
+This whole project is using maven.
+If you need to edit maven configuration, please modify the pom.xml profect file attached.

 ### Database Setup

 Here we is the procedure to follow in order to install the database.
 All commands are meant to be run in bash.

 <ol>